Amanuel-Shetaye/autocomplete/README.md

 #### Benchmarking Details

-On Professor Astachan's laptop, the first few lines are what's shown below for `data/threeletterwords.txt` (in addition, the `sizeInBytes` for the implementations are shown at the bottom).
+On Professor Steiger's laptop, the first few lines are what's shown below for `data/threeletterwords.txt` (in addition, the `sizeInBytes` for the implementations are shown at the bottom).
 These numbers are for a file of every three letter word "aaa, "aab", … "zzy", "zzz", not actual words, but 3-character strings.
 All times are listed in seconds.

 - The `init time` data shows how long it took to initialize the different implementations.
 - The `search` column shows the prefix being used to search for autocompletions; unlabeled "search" is for an empty string `""` which matches on every term.